Media Contact: Tiffani Nichols, Public Information Officer

 - No treats are to be eaten until they are thoroughly checked by an adult at home.

-- Try to apportion treats for the days following Halloween.
+- Try to apportion treats for the days (and weeks) following Halloween.